amberlynn364/car-promises/README.md

 ## Project Overview

-This project is aimed at enhancing your skills in the following areas:
+This project is aimed at enhancing skills in the following areas:

 - **Communication with a server (Fetch and REST API)**: Learn how to interact with a server and retrieve data using Fetch and RESTful APIs.